Gamera: Productions

 Daiei Film, along with its own productions of various tokusatsu films, including Gamera-related Warning from Space (1956) and the first Daiei kaiju film The Whale God (1962), also distributed the re-released edition of King Kong in 1952, making it the first post-war release of monster movies in Japan, and also distributed The Beast from 20,000 Fathoms in Japan in 1954, and these presumably influenced the productions of the 1954 film Godzilla by Toho and Daiei Film's own tokusatsu productions including the Gamera franchise.
 (Note: The term "appear" (現わる, arawaru) were repeatedly used by Daiei Film at that time, for the Japanese title of The Beast from 20,000 Fathoms and aforementioned The Invisible Man Appears and Warning from Space, Shinji Higuchi's Giant God Warrior Appears in Tokyo which had a slight connections with the Heisei Gamera trilogy in its production, and the aforementioned Giant Monsters Appear in Tokyo.)

 Due to the Six-Company Agreement, other companies, including Masaichi's Daiei Film itself, could not "openly" use tokusatsu techniques and staffs and actors of Toho.
 However, according to Keizō Murase, Eiji Tsuburaya's teams were secretly appointed for Gappa: The Triphibian Monster by Nikkatsu and The X from Outer Space by Shochiku, (Note: Eiji Tsuburaya and Minoru Inuzuka once joined Nikkatsu due to the invitation from Masaichi Nagata, when they were in Shochiku.
 These two films also received financial assistances thanks to Masaichi Nagata's efforts.) and other subsequent productions, and Toho's techniques were secretly used in these films.
-For Gamera, the Giant Monster, some crews who had previously participated in Godzilla and other Toho kaiju films (Note: Such as Keizō Murase, Masao Yagi, Fuminori Ohashi, Toru Suzuki, and Michio Mikami.) joined its production despite the agreement, and Eiji Tsuburaya gave a tacit approval to their actions.
+For Gamera, the Giant Monster, some crews who had previously participated in Godzilla and other Toho kaiju films (Note: Such as Keizō Murase, Masao Yagi and his father Kanju, Fuminori Ohashi, Toru Suzuki, and Michio Mikami.) joined its production despite the agreement, and Eiji Tsuburaya gave a tacit approval to their actions.
 However, while there had been suggestions to seek Tsuburaya's help, even by an executive who is a friend of the father of Yonejiro Saito and Tsuburaya, filmmakers intentionally avoided receiving any technological assistances from Tsuburaya for the Gamera franchise to differentiate their productions from Toho, and produced Gamera and other tokusatsu films without Toho-based techniques, choices of materials, direction, and so on.